Audience

 Custom Display Fields

-The purpose of the fields is to allow for event-specific branding such as banner images, background colors, text and CSS attributes to be easily updated by non-technical users when creating a new event from a template.
+- The purpose of the fields is to enable event-specific branding such as banner images, background colors, text, and CSS attributes by non-technical users when creating a new event from a template.

-Click here to learn more about Custom Display Fields such as why we created them and how they differ from Custom Event Data fields.
+- Click here to learn more about Custom Display Fields and how they differ from Custom Event Data fields.

 Display Configuration Refresh